usnistgov/MUD-PD/README.md

 2. Import PCAP files:
    ![Import PCAP files](./data/images/mudpd_main_import.png)

+## Troubleshooting

+1. Update all packages and software are up-to-date:

+    a.
+Run `shell> pip3 install -r requirements.txt`

+    b.
+Verify that all prerequisite versions have been met (see "Prerequisites and Use" above)

+    c.
+If the above steps don't solve the issue, please "Contact Us" (see below)

 ## Contact Us
 These programs were developed by Paul Watrobski and Joshua Klosterman.
 Questions and bug reports may be directed to